 Interested in Adopting a Pet?

-The Saint John SPCA Animal Rescue can help you find the perfect animal for your family.
+The Saint John SPCA Animal Rescue can help you find the perfect pet for your family.
 Each year we find new homes for hundreds of cats and dogs.
-We work hard to ensure good matches and are happy to tell you everything we know about the animals we shelter.
-We keep no secrets.
+We work hard to ensure good matches and will tell you everything we know about the animals.

 The animals that come into our care deserve a second chance at a new beginning.
 By adopting from the Saint John SPCA Animal Rescue you are helping to ensure these animals have the happy life they deserve.